kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## The farther backward you can look, the farther forward you can see. - Winston Churchill
+    ## The fall of dropping water wears away the Stone. - Lucretius